mathiskakal/moonshot/documents/rexmax-specifications.md

 ## Notes on the communication with Stakeholders

 As mentioned in the user research , communication was the great highlight of this mission.
 I established tight relationships with stakeholders, users and future users, and they are truly the ones who have thought out the solution, as I was only gathering their insights.
 It is the first time that I experience things going that way, but I am convinced that this is the best way that I had yet to try to build a product — as long as collaborators are truthful too, of course.
-This does however require more time spent in meetings, which I was lucky people didn't mind doing.
+This does however require more time spent in meetings, but I was lucky people didn't mind that.

-It seems that my presence also solved an internal communication problem, where people were starting to wonder if they weren't the one's causing the problems, bringing a lot of self-doubt and loss of self-confidence.
+It seems that my presence also solved an internal communication problem, as people were starting to wonder if they weren't the ones causing the shortage problems, bringing a lot of self-doubt and loss of self-confidence.
 My insights allowed them to understand that the deployment of the previous solutions wasn't done correctly, and that this situation was almost inevitable given the constraints.

 Once the development started, I met stakeholders at least once a week to give them a report on the previous week and plan the coming one.
 The stakeholders were very involved and please to be kept in the loop, even the CEO, who would drive half an hour from their usual workplace to attend the sprint meeting, even when there was no decision involved.

-I am also very thankful for meeting extended circles of stakeholders as some provided very precious help and already hinted me on a potential next problem to tackle.
+I am also very thankful for meeting extended circles of stakeholders as some provided very precious help and already hinted me on potential next problems to tackle.

 ## Notes on AI methodology